Latest News

 In 2025, the U.S. climate watchers will be able to highlight the Texas solar output as compared with coal production.
 The coal output in the United States has risen sharply this year, and is still three times higher than solar energy.

-The steep rise in solar power in Texas, the U.S.'s main fossil fuel hub, will likely serve as a model for other states that are trying to increase output from every source possible to meet the rising demand.
+The rapid growth of solar energy in Texas, the main fossil fuel hub of the U.S., will act as a model for other states that are trying to increase output from all sources available to keep up with the rising demand for power.

 ERCOT's solar production is averaging a 44% increase from 2024, and has been setting new records each month in 2025.

-If the solar output for December is also up by 44% from a year ago, then this year's output total will be around 185,000 MWh.
-This would bring the solar generation for all of 2012 to 2,82 million MWh.
+If the solar output for December is also up by 44% from last year, then this year's output would be around 185,000 MWh.
+This would bring the total solar production to 2.82 millions MWh.

 COAL GROWTH

-LSEG data show that Texas solar generation has outperformed coal in the state even though ERCOT coal-fired plants have posted a 10% increase from the same month of 2024.
+LSEG data show that Texas'?solar generation outperformed coal in the same month of 2024.

 In Texas and throughout the United States, utilities have tried to increase output this year from all sources to meet a higher energy demand.
 This is due to an increased use of artificial intelligence and a greater use of electricity.